Jambalaya Challenge

 To submit the fish, come to this web page, and use the link above to fill out the catch info.
 Then attach your photo at the end of the form or email the matching photo to the email link above.

 There are separate divisions for Adult and Youth.
-We will recognize the top 3 winners with awards.
-All other participants will have their name entered into a drawing, 1 ticket for each fish they enter.
-We will likely draw for multiple prizes.
+We will recognize the top 3 winners with some type of personalized award (e.g., plaque, fly box, pint glass, etc.).
+All other participants will have their name entered into a consolation drawing with the number of tickets depending on the number of fish entered.
+We will draw for multiple consolation prizes.

 The submissions are of great value to fellow members.
 It allows them to see what species can be caught on fly, where these fish can be taken on fly, at what time of year, and on what flies.